Baden-Württemberg–Bavaria rivalry: Economy

+Once a relatively poor region based primarily on agriculture, Southern Germany became the country's foremost economic powerhouse and most prosperous area following the Wirtschaftswunder.

 According to a study from the German Economic Institute, Bavaria has the strongest economy of any German state, closely followed by Baden-Württemberg.
 After North Rhine-Westphalia, by far the most populous state of Germany, Bavaria and Baden-Württemberg have the second and third highest gross regional product (GRP) and the second and third highest number of billionaires, respectively.

 Bavaria is home to a number of major global companies, including Siemens, Adidas, and Allianz.
 The state has Germany's lowest unemployment rate, third-highest exports, third-highest imports (2022), second-highest total research and development expenditure, and third-largest GDP per capita.

-Baden-Württemberg is also home to many large and popular companies, such as Bosch, Schwarz Gruppe and SAP.
+Baden-Württemberg is also home to many large and famous companies, such as Bosch, Schwarz Gruppe and SAP.
 The state has the second-lowest unemployment rate, highest exports and second-highest imports (2022), highest absolute and relative research and development expenditure, as well as the fourth-largest GDP per capita of any German state.
+In addition, with an industrial revenue of 309 billion euros and 32.5% of its GRP coming from the industrial sector (both figures as of 2013), Baden-Württemberg is the most industrialized German state both in absolute and relative terms, with the highest industrial output.